MobileCSP/MobileCSP/_sources/Unit7-Using-Analyzing-Data/apcreate2.rst

 	  </p><ul>
 	    <li><a href="https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf?course=ap-computer-science-principles#page=4" target="_blank">Create Performance Task Description and Instructions </a> </li>
 	    <li><a href="https://apcentral.collegeboard.org/media/pdf/ap23-sg-computer-science-principles.pdf?course=ap-computer-science-principles" target="_blank" title="">Create Performance Task Scoring Guidelines </a> </li>
+		<li><a href="https://apstudents.collegeboard.org/courses/ap-computer-science-principles/assessment" target="_blank" title="">Student Assessment Page for AP CSP</a> </li>
+		<li><a href="https://apclassroom.collegeboard.org/" target="_blank" title="">4 Create Task Videos in AP Classroom </a> </li>
 	</ul>

+	<p><font color="red">NEW as of Fall 2023,</font> you no longer need to turn in a Create written response to the AP Digital Portfolio submission site.
+However, students should still complete the Create written response to prepare for the AP exam.
+The Create performance task still consists of three components—program code, video, and instead of the written response, a student-authored Personalized Project Reference containing screen captures of their list and procedure.
+You will use your Personalized Project Reference to answer questions during the AP exam.
+To prepare for these questions, you should complete Create written response even though you do not need to submit it to the AP site.</p>

 Learning Activities
 --------------------